Launch / Healthcare Naming / 20th century-present

 Sources

 Vicks and WICK as the Quiet Market Fix is a launch case about Vicks in 20th century-present.
 A global over-the-counter brand kept the underlying product family but adapted the market-facing name in German-speaking markets where a shorter local form reads more naturally.
-The best naming fix is often the one that barely feels like a campaign.
+The best naming fix is often the one that barely reads like a campaign.
 Keep the brand memory, adapt the spoken and shelf-facing form, and let the market move on without friction.

 The best naming fix is often the one that barely feels like a campaign.
 Keep the brand memory, adapt the spoken and shelf-facing form, and let the market move on without friction.